antfu/talks/2024-12-16/src/slides.md

 </div>

 <!--
-So, you probably have heard ESLint version 9.0 was released [click] roughly two months ago. [click]The main highlight of this major version is the rolling out of a new configuration system for ESLint called the Flat Config.
+So, you are probably already aware that ESLint version 9.0 was released [click] around 7 months ago. [click]The main highlight of this major version is the rolling out of a new configuration system for ESLint called the Flat Config.
 -->

 ---